Command Reference

 Common Usage Examples

-Add Google Drive (automatic encryption):
+Add Google Drive:

 filefortress remotes add gdrive